-Reviews the major philosophic developments of education and researching includes the key components of education in a democracy and encouraging reflection on the power of the educational process in personal, social, mental, and spiritual development.
+This course reviews the major philosophic developments of education through research of the key components of education in a democracy and reflection on the power of the educational process in personal, social, mental, and spiritual development.
 The student will be encouraged to reflect on their own developmental journey and how they can help others research their potential for success and societal improvement.
-Students will explore the Philosophy of Education endorsed by the Association of Christian Schools International (ACSI).
-This will prepare the student for an initial credential with ACSI.
-Coursework also contributes to California TPE 6, TPE 9, TPE 11, and TPE 12 (Prerequisites: TEDU101 or two Christian Education concentration courses)
+The student will explore the Philosophy of Education endorsed by the Association of Christian Schools International (ACSI).
+This aspect of the course will prepare the student for an initial credential with ACSI.
+(Prerequisites: TEDU101)